b-emrekalkan/Django-Flight-Project/README.md

         return reservation
 ```

-## 🚩 All reservation information can only be seen by the staff user (Users will only see their own reservation).
-For that override get_queryset method in ReservationView in views.py 👇
+## 🚩 All reservation information can only be seen by the staff user <i>(Users will only see their own reservation)</i>.
+For that override "get_queryset" method in "ReservationView()" in "views.py" 👇
 ```python
   #!
 Overriding "get_queryset" Method 👇
  def get_queryset(self):